BlogCategoriesCompareAbout

 OPENAI_API_KEY=your_api_key_here

-Set up your project structure with separate folders for documents, scripts, and vector stores.
-This organization helps manage different components as your RAG system grows.
+Set up project structure with separate folders for documents, scripts, and vector stores.
+This organization helps manage different components as RAG systems grow.

-Here's a complete implementation that demonstrates the core RAG workflow:
+Here's a complete implementation demonstrating the core RAG workflow:

 python